mdditt2000/openshift-4-14/multi-cluster-blue-green/README.md

 1) The route is an A/B route
 2) mode is set to ratio

 However, the cluster ratio doesn't play any role here as we have not defined any cluster ratio values for any of the clusters.
 So, each cluster will have the equal weightage.
-Therefore, in this case the traffic distribution will be solely based on the service weights (which is the requirement for this case).
+Therefore, in this case the traffic distribution will be solely based on the service weights (which is the requirement for this case)